ar-io/MonadApp-ArweaveDeployed/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.# arweave-dapp-starter-kit
+This project is licensed under the MIT License - see the LICENSE file for details.